 The subsidy also turns out to be highly skewed spatially.
 In only 12 cases does a state's share of the aggregate subsidy exceed its share of the nation's owner-occupied housing units.
 California alone reaps \$41.5 billion, or 25 percent, of the gross benefits under the program while being home to only 10 percent of the owner-occupied units in the country.
 The program also effectively transfers just over \$18 billion from census tracts in cities to those outside cities.
-This aggregate result is driven by a relatively few states, including California, New Jersey, New York, Massachusetts, and Connecticut.
-In over half the states, the transfers go the other direction - from suburban tracts to city tracts - albeit at much lower levels.
+This aggregate result is driven by a relatively few states, including California, New Jersey, New York, Massachusetts, and Connecticut, where the suburbs reap much greater tax benefits than the state's cities.
+In over half the states, the imbalance tilts in the other direction, with city tracts having larger tax benefits than suburban tracts, although the disparity in these states is smaller.

-Spatial variation and skewness become even more apparent when we analyze benefits across metropolitan areas.
+Spatial variation and skewness becomes even more apparent when we analyze benefits across metropolitan areas.
 Only ten percent of metropolitan areas receive more than the national average subsidy per owner-occupier.
-Most of these areas lie along the California coast and Amtrak's Northeast Corridor running from Washington, D.C., to Boston, MA.
+Most of these areas lie along the California coast and Amtrak's Northeast Corridor running from Washington, DC, to Boston, MA.
 Even among this small group of areas, benefit flows are highly concentrated.
 When program costs are accounted for by assuming the program is self-financed via lump sum payments made by each household, we find that owners in just three large Consolidated Metropolitan Statistical Areas (CMSAs) - Los Angeles-Riverside-Orange County, New York-Northern New Jersey, and San Francisco-Oakland-San Jose - receive just over 75 percent of all positive net benefit flows measured at the metropolitan area level.

 The spatial distribution of benefits within metropolitan areas can be skewed as well, although this varies considerably across areas.
 In many metropolitan areas, especially the smaller ones away from the two coasts, benefits tend to be relatively evenly distributed across owners.
 In contrast, in a number of the larger metropolitan areas, the top quarter of owners receives 70 percent or more of the total subsidy flowing to the area.
+The intra-metropolitan area spatial distribution of benefits also differs considerably across areas.
+In some places such as the Philadelphia-Wilmington-Atlantic City CMSA, the tracts receiving the highest benefit flows tend to be concentrated in a relatively few, almost exclusively suburban jurisdictions.
+In other areas, such as the Los Angeles-Riverside-Orange County CMSA, the top subsidy recipient tracts are more widely distributed across the region, with a good number within the city of Los Angeles itself.

-While these results provide basic evidence on which areas of the country would gain or lose from a change in the current tax code, the economic implications depend upon whether or not the subsidy is capitalized into land prices.
+The economic implications of these results for any change in the current tax code depend upon whether or not the subsidy is capitalized into land prices.
 If it is fully capitalized, eliminating the subsidy will not affect the user cost of owning, but there would be significant wealth effects for many owners.
 Back-of-the-envelope calculations suggest that the perpetuity value of the subsidy amounts to about a fifth of property value on average in the United States.
 While we presume the savings associated with eliminating the subsidy would be redistributed in lump-sum fashion, the net wealth effect still is likely to be significant in many areas.
 For example, there are twenty metropolitan areas, including many densely populated ones centered around Boston, New York City, Washington, D.C., Los Angeles, and San Francisco, for which the present value of the subsidy flow is greater than 25 percent of house values.